j-rig/ml-capstone/README.md

 ## Features

-* Predicts the price of a business listed on BuizBuySell using NLP.
+* Predicts the price of a business listed on BizBuySell using NLP.